vicsz/cloud-lab/README.md

 ```

 Restart your app, you should now see all SQL statement in the log output.

+This can be useful in identifying what actual SQL calls Spring Data is making.

 ### 9.7 - BONUS - Simplify the Person Entity class by auto-generating Getters/Setters.